Dretch/foundationdb-explorer/README.md

 ## Installation

 Those with Ubuntu-based systems can try the `.deb` package from the [Github releases page](https://github.com/Dretch/foundationdb-explorer/releases).
-The executable that gets installed is called `foundationdb-explorer`.
+A _FoundationDB Explorer_ application should then appear in your desktop environment.

 ## Building